NVIDIA/cuda-quantum/docs/sphinx/install.rst

       ...

 You will need to edit a couple of VS Code setting to make use of the newly defined remote command;
-open the Command Pallette, enter "Preferences: Open User Settings (JSON)", and add or update the following configurations:
+open the Command Palette, enter "Preferences: Open User Settings (JSON)", and add or update the following configurations:

 .. code-block:: console